‘It’s unconscionable’: Biden attacks drug prices at speech at Green River College

 The Washington Legislature this year passed a $35 monthly limit on out-of-pocket costs for insulin for people on state-funded insurance plans, like public servants and those on some Medicaid plans.
 The new cap, which takes effect in 2023, passed with broad bipartisan support.

-But most of what Biden proposes needs congressional approval, currently a high bar with the Senate Democratic-controlled but evenly divided, and Republicans all but deadset on blocking Biden’s agenda.
+But most of what Biden proposes needs congressional approval, currently a high bar with the Senate Democratic-controlled but evenly divided, and Republicans all but dead-set on blocking Biden’s agenda.

 He hinted at the hurdles ahead as he touted the increased Child Tax Credit that passed last year as part of his massive COVID relief measure.
 That one-year boost cut child poverty by more than 25%, according to a Columbia University study, but it has since expired and not been renewed.